G-Milzink/CI_PP1_TR/README.md

 #### First-time User
 1. As a first time user, I want to know the location of the restaurant.
 2. As a first time user, I want to know more about the restaurant.
-3. AS a first time user, I want to know the resaurants menu.
+3. As a first time user, I want to know the resaurants menu.
 4. As a first time user, I want to know the restaurant's price range.
 5. As a first time user, I want to get a feel of the general atmosphere.